Verification of Markov Decision Processes with Risk-Sensitive Measures: MDPs with CPT-based measures

-When the weighting functions are given as $w_{+}(x)=w_{-}(x)=x$ and similarly for utility functions $u_{+}(x)=u_{-}(x)=x$, the dynamic programming equation to find the policy that maximizes the probability of satisfying the reachability property is where $p_t(s)$ denotes the probability of satisfying the reachability property at state $s$ and time $t$.
-Equivalently, we can write the dynamic programming equation in following for a given state $s$ and time $t$: The optimization problem in \eqref{eq:CPT_eq_reach1} maximizes the expected value of the probability for satisfying the reachability property, therefore it is a risk-neutral solution.
-Note that we can compute the expected value by solving the following problem: where $q=1,2,\ldots,|S(s)|$ gives the index of the state in $S(s)$ after it is sorted with increasing probability of satisfying the property at time $t+1$, i.e, they are sorted with the values $p_{t+1}(s'_q)$, and $p_{t+1}(s'_0)=0$.
+where $p_t(s)$ denotes the probability of satisfying the reachability property at state $s$ and time $t$.
+Equivalently, we can write the dynamic programming equation in following for a given state $s$ and time $t$:

+The optimization problem in \eqref{eq:CPT_eq_reach1} maximizes the expected value of the probability for satisfying the reachability property, therefore it is a risk-neutral solution.
+Note that we can compute the expected value by solving the following problem: